nickassafkirk/Cartel-Coffee/README.md

 Balsamiq Logo:
 [Balsamiq](https://balsamiq.com/company/brandassets/)

+#### Icons:
+All icons used on this project were sourced from [Fontawesome](https://fontawesome.com/)

-### Acknowledgements
+## Acknowledgements

 I'd like to thank my mentor Nishant Kumar for his help and advice throughout this project.
 His encouragement and feedback we're invaluable in the completion of this project.

-I would also like to thank Jim Morel, Tim Nelson, Stefan and Simen Daehlin from the code-institute for all their help and advice during our tutor sessions and masterclasses.
+I would also like to thank Jim Morel, Tim Nelson, Stefan, Simen Daehlin and all our other tutors from the code-institute for all their help and advice during our tutor sessions and masterclasses.